Covariant constancy of quantum Steenrod operations: Basic moduli spaces

 We require that the resulting moduli space should be regular.
 In the general case where there are several marked points with a chain attached to each, we transfer the adjacency condition involving (un)stable manifolds to the end of the respective chain. \end{itemize} \end{assumption}

+This assumption are satisfied for a generic choice of inhomogeneous term (where $J$ is assumed chosen as in Assumption \ref{th:regular-1}), following the argument from \cite[Chapter 8]{mcduff-salamon}.
 A few comments may be appropriate.
 In (ii), the bubble may be attached at one of the marked points.
 Let's say that this point is $z_{C,\infty}$, in which case we have

 Assumption \ref{th:regular-1}(ii), for $l = 1$, says that the subspace of maps $u_0$ satisfying $u_0(0) \in W^s(x_\infty)$ is regular.
 What we want to achieve is that the evaluation map on that subspace is transverse to $u \mapsto u(z_{C,\infty})$.
 This is clearly satisfied for generic $\nu_C$.
 In the same way, genericity of (iii) depends on Assumption \ref{th:regular-1}(ii), but this time for arbitrary $l$.